TheRacingLion/Discord-SelfBot/CONTRIBUTING.md

 * Code contributions should match the existing code style.
 This project follows [JS Standard code style](https://github.com/feross/standard).
 Make sure all your commits follow it too before creating a PR.

-* Pull requests should point to the dev branch, not master
+* Pull requests should point to the master branch.

+* If you add any new options to `config.json`, make sure to add them to the `ConfigValidator.js` file as well.

 ### Thanks for contributing!